-In this blog post I would like to shed some light on key nutrients needed for muscle recovery.
+In this blog post I would like to shed some light on key nutrients needed for muscle recovery post-workout.
 I would also like to point out that specific timing is recommended to maximize the beneficial properties of these nutrients.
-Initial muscle recovery occurs within 2 hours of exercise, but many trainers and nutrition professional recommend a well-rounded meal with in 1 hour of exercise discontinuation.
+Initial muscle recovery occurs within 2 hours of the workout, but many trainers and nutrition professionals recommend a well-rounded meal with in 1 hour of exercise discontinuation.
 Read on for the specifics!

 During exercise, our bodies use glycogen (i.e. glucose stored in muscles and the liver) and glucose from food to obtain energy.
 Breaking down fat for energy is a much slower process, so our bodies tend to burn fat when we are at rest and do not need immediate energy.
 This is sometimes referred to as the ‘after burn’, because we burn the most fat after we are done with intense exercises.
 If we run out of glucose during exercise, we experience sudden lethargy and fatigue which could be dangerous if we are miles deep in the backcountry or clinging to a rock wall.
 This is the reason people carb load the day before a competitive event, so that glycogen stores are stocked up.
 It is vital to our recuperation process that we eat carbohydrates following exercise because it reduces muscle degradation, especially when combined with high quality protein.

 How much carbohydrate should be consumed post-workout?

 - The recommended intake for recovery is 0.8–1.2 grams of carbohydrate per kilogram of body weight per hour during the first 4–6 hours.
 This equates to roughly 2-3 grams of carbohydrate per pound of body weight.